Crostomos/VRisingArenaBuilds/README.md

 ## 🐞 Known Issues

-- The .clear_build command does not currently remove jewels.
+- The `.clear_build` command does not currently remove jewels.
 This is not a significant issue, as that functionality has not yet been implemented. 👀

 ---

 ## 🚧 Planned Features

 - Save and restore your character’s original state before and after using a build.
+- Automatically unlock abilities & passives
 - Restrict `.build` usage to specific arena zones (can be toggled via config).
 - Load several builds.json.